Aliases for IL5RA Gene

 The protein encoded by this gene is an interleukin 5 specific subunit of a heterodimeric cytokine receptor.
 The receptor is comprised of a ligand specific alpha subunit and a signal transducing beta subunit shared by the receptors for interleukin 3 (IL3), colony stimulating factor 2 (CSF2/GM-CSF), and interleukin 5 (IL5).
 The binding of this protein to IL5 depends on the beta subunit.
 The beta subunit is activated by the ligand binding, and is required for the biological activities of IL5.
 This protein has been found to interact with syndecan binding protein (syntenin), which is required for IL5 mediated activation of the transcription factor SOX4.
 Several alternatively spliced transcript variants encoding four distinct isoforms have been reported. [provided by RefSeq, Jul 2011]

 GeneCards Summary for IL5RA Gene

 IL5RA (Interleukin 5 Receptor Subunit Alpha) is a Protein Coding gene.
-Diseases associated with IL5RA include eosinophilia and asthma.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include cytokine receptor activity and interleukin-5 receptor activity.
-An important paralog of this gene is IL13RA1.
+Diseases associated with IL5RA include Disseminated Eosinophilic Collagen Disease and Hypereosinophilic Syndrome.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include cytokine receptor activity and interleukin-5 receptor activity.
+An important paralog of this gene is IL31RA.